Ski Patrollers: Become a cliff rescue expert.

 Another potentially deadly situation might occur if rescuers who are not actively searching with their transceivers (e.g., they are probing, shoveling, etc) turn their transceivers off so their transceivers don't transmit (which might interfere with searches) or receive (which will make unnecessary noise).
 If these rescuers are buried by a secondary avalanche, they won't be transmitting.

-To avoid this situation, the Mammut Barryvox S, Ortovox Diract, and Ortovox Diract Voice support a "standby" mode.
+To avoid this situation, the Mammut Barryvox S, Mammut Barryvox S2, Ortovox Diract, Ortovox Diract Voice, and Pieps Pro IPS support a "standby" mode.
 When in this mode, the transceiver is not transmitting or receiving (so they don't make unnecessary noise) yet they will return to transmitting mode if motionless for a specific amount of time.
 Most manufacturers suggest that this feature is intended for professional rescuers.
 The downside may be remembering how to enter the standby mode.

 Version 4.2 of the Pulse firmware was updated in 2019 to fix a potential problem with the standby (aka rescue-send) mode.
 Learn more here.